Sam aged 0!

 Sam aged 14

 Miranda knew this area very well, as her parents were from this part of the country, and had many childhood holidays here.
-This was the first visit to Ingleton for Sam and myself - we really enjoyed the 5-mile walk that circles the many waterfalls along the way, and the hills of the Yorkshire Dales.
+This was the first ever visit though to Ingleton for Sam and myself - we really enjoyed the 5-mile walk that circles the many waterfalls along the way, and the hills of the Yorkshire Dales.
 Sam enjoyed climbing around all the rocks that surrounded the waterfalls.

 Following our walk, we finished our day at Ingleton with a visit to the White Scar caves - the longest show-cave in Britain.
 Again, Sam said he'd like this photo to be used on the site, so I'm happy to oblige!